 Incorporate a full value range.

 All areas of the composition must be painted, even areas that you would like to be white must be painted white.

-Step 8 : Once your design is complete and dry, carefully remove your artist tape and write your name, as well as the adjective, shape and design tool you chose on the back
+Step 4 : Once your design is complete and dry, carefully paste on a Bristol Board and write your name, as well as the adjective, shape and design tool you chose on the back

 Bring the Final Project to Final Assessment Class.